josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 I care because, frankly, those of us who do web development have worked damn hard to earn the proficiency we have, and we, like all other skilled laborers, deserve a measure of respect for our work.

-In my mind, considering web developers exactly the same thing as people who just showed up with access to an LLM is not just a gross misunderstanding of who we are and what we do; it's blatant denigration.
+Considering web developers exactly the same thing as people who just showed up with access to an LLM is not just a gross misunderstanding of who we are and what we do; it's blatant denigration.

-I've written at length about [the devaluation of frontend](/blog/devaluing-frontend) (which I guess I would say is mostly the same as web development, though not quite exactly).
+I've written at length about [the quiet, pervasive devaluation of frontend](/blog/devaluing-frontend) (which I guess I would say is mostly the same as web development, though not quite exactly).
 And I've already made the point that a job title confers expertise, and that assuming a job title without the accompanying expertise is a lie.

 But it's more than that; it's diminishing and maligning the people who _do_ hold and deserve the title.

 <CalloutPlusQuote>

-Giving the same title to prompters and web developers is calling our labor so worthless, and our expertise so inferior, that literally anyone with a keyboard is our equal.
+Giving the same title to prompters and web developers is calling our labor of so little value, and our expertise so negligible, that literally anyone with a keyboard is our equal.

 </CalloutPlusQuote>